 - Personal effects and household goods are not affected.

 - No problem with having a bank account.

 - Affects the credit rating much the same as an IVA, though recovery of the credit rating is faster, as IVAs last for 5 years whereas bankruptcy lasts just 12 months.

-- People are able to get mortgages as soon as three years after discharge provided there has been no trouble in the interim.
+- People are able to get mortgages as soon as three years after discharge providing there has been no financial issues in the interim.